Third-order intrinsic alignment of SDSS BOSS LOWZ galaxies

 The MICE was initially designed to accompany gravitational lensing surveys, so an estimate of each galaxy's weak lensing shear was computed by projecting the mass distribution and applying the Born approximation as described in \citet{Fosalba2015b, Fosalba2008}. \citet{Hoffmann2022} added realistic intrinsic galaxy ellipticites using a semi-analytic IA model.
 In this procedure, the simulated galaxies are divided into red and blue central galaxies and satellites; red centrals receive a 3D orientation aligned with their host halo, while blue centrals are aligned with the angular momentum of their host halo.
 Satellites are assumed to point towards their host halo centre.
 These orientations are then distorted by a randomly assigned misalignment angle.
 The distribution of misalignment angles depends on galaxy colour and magnitude.
 It is calibrated such that the simulated galaxies reproduce the second-order correlation between intrinsic shapes and galaxy positions observed in the LOWZ galaxy sample as well as the observed distribution of galaxy axis ratios from COSMOS \citep{Laigle2016, Griffith2012}.
 Simulated galaxy positions, shapes, and other properties for an octant on the sky are available via Cosmohub \footnote{\url{www.cosmohub.pic.es}} \citep{Tallada2020, Carretero2018}

-From the MICE with IA, we select a sample mimicking the LOWZ galaxies on the provided sky octant ($5156.6\,\mathrm{deg}^2$, so approximately half the BOSS footprint).
-We apply the same selection as in Eq.~\eqref{eq: selection cuts}.
-However, like \citet{Hoffmann2022}, we set $\Delta m_r$ to $0.085$ to match the number density of the LOWZ galaxies.
-As with the LOWZ sample, we divide the simulated galaxies into four luminosity bins, containing 20\%, 20\%, 20\% and 40\% of the galaxy sample, respectively.
-We use only the intrinsic galaxy shapes and neglect the cosmic shear contribution.
-We also use the `true' (or purely cosmological) redshifts of the sample; that is, we neglect any impact of redshift space distortions.
+From the MICE with IA, we selected a sample mimicking the LOWZ galaxies on the provided sky octant ($5156.6\,\mathrm{deg}^2$, so approximately half the BOSS footprint).
+We applied the same selection as in Eq.~\eqref{eq: selection cuts}.
+However, similar to \citet{Hoffmann2022}, we set $\Delta m_r$ to $0.085$ to match the number density of the LOWZ galaxies.
+As with the LOWZ sample, we divided the simulated galaxies into four luminosity bins, containing 20\%, 20\%, 20\% and 40\% of the galaxy sample, respectively.
+We used only the intrinsic galaxy shapes and neglected the cosmic shear contribution.
+We also used the `true' (or purely cosmological) redshifts of the sample; that is, we neglected any impact of redshift space distortions.